Certbot for Windows (beta)

 A note on manual hooks

 As explained by the manual plugin documentation, you may need to set up authentication and cleanup hooks to make the

 manual plugin work as expected, in particular with

-Similarly to Linux, Certbot for Windows supports any file executable for this platform, if it is available in the
+Certbot for Windows supports any file that is executable on the Windows Command Prompt, if it is available in your

 A note on files security